A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Convergence guarantees

 Our second result refers to a inequality involving the entrywise Hadamard product between two vectors. \begin{proposition} Let $\vb u, \vb v \in \mathbb{R}^d$ be two vectors chosen arbitrarily.
 Then, we have that

 \end{proposition}

-In our forthcoming main result we will prove, for completeness, the simple algebraic manipulation for a finite summation (as used in \cite{GhadimiLanAccelerated}), which reads as follows. \begin{proposition} Let $N \geq n$, where $n \geq 1$ is a given natural number.
+For completeness, we will establish the following simple algebraic procedure for a finite summation, as used in \cite{GhadimiLanAccelerated}. \begin{proposition} Let $N \geq n$, where $n \geq 1$ is a given natural number.
 Also, consider $e_1, \ldots, e_N$ and $f_1, \ldots, f_N$ to be real numbers.
 Then

 \end{proposition}